-How to reprogram your remote entry transmitters
+How to program your remote entry transmitters

 You must have all remote keyless entry keypads and remote entry transmitters (maximum of four) available before beginning this procedure.
+Note: Do not press the brake pedal anytime during this sequencing, as doing so will invalidate the procedure.

-To program the keyless entry keypads remote entry transmitters yourself:
+To reprogram the remote entry transmitters:

 - 1. Ensure the vehicle is electronically unlocked. - 2.
 Put the key in the ignition. - 3.
-Turn the key from the 2 (LOCK) position to 3 (OFF). - 4.
-Cycle eight times rapidly (within 10 seconds) between the 3 (OFF) position and 4 (ON).
-Note: The eighth turn must end in the 4 (ON) position. - 5.
-The doors will lock, then unlock, to confirm that the programming mode has been activated. - 6.
-Within 20 seconds, program the keyless entry keypad by pressing the 7 \bullet 8 and the 9 \bullet 0 controls at the same time. - 7.
-The doors will lock, then unlock, to confirm that the keypad programming mode has been activated. - 8.
-Within 20 seconds, program the remote entry transmitter by pressing any button on the transmitter.
-Note: If more than 20 seconds have passed you will need to start the procedure over again. - 9.
-The doors will again lock, then unlock, to confirm that this remote entry transmitter has been programmed. - 10.
-Repeat Step 8 to program each additional remote keypad or entry transmitter. - 11.
-Turn the ignition to the 3 (OFF) position after you have finished programming all of the remote entry transmitters.
-Note: If more than 20 seconds have passed you will need to start the procedure over again. - 12.
-The doors will once again lock, then unlock, to confirm that the programming mode has been exited.
+Cycle eight times rapidly (within 10 seconds) between the 1 (OFF/LOCK) position and 3 (ON).

+Note: The eighth turn must end in the 3 (ON) position.
+The doors will lock, then unlock, to confirm that the programming mode has been activated.

+- 4. Within 20 seconds press any button on the remote entry transmitter.
+Note: If more than 20 seconds have passed you will need to start the procedure over again.
+The doors will lock, then unlock, to confirm that this remote entry transmitter has been programmed. - 5.
+Repeat Step 4 to program each additional remote entry transmitter. - 6.
+Turn the ignition to the 1 (OFF/LOCK) position after you have finished programming all of the remote entry transmitters.
+Note: After 20 seconds, you will automatically exit the programming mode.
+The doors will lock, then unlock, to confirm that the programming mode has been exited.